 - Versions are numbered in the form

-- Before a new minor release, we’ll make alpha, beta, and release candidate releases.
-These are of the form A.B alpha/beta/rc N, which means the Nth alpha/beta/release candidate of version A.B.
+- Before a new feature release, we’ll make alpha, beta, and release candidate

-In git, each Django release will have a tag indicating its version number, signed with the Django release key.
-Additionally, each release series has its own branch, called stable/A.B.x, and bugfix/security releases will be issued from those branches.
+In git, each Django release will have a tag indicating its version number,

 For more information about how the Django project issues new releases for security purposes, please see our security policies.

 - Feature releases (A.B, A.B+1, etc.) will happen roughly every eight months – see release process for details.
 These releases will contain new features, improvements to existing features, and such.